Skip to content

 DEResilienz (klinisch)

-In gerontology, physical resilience is operationally defined as the capacity to recover or maintain physical function after an acute health stressor - illness, surgery, fall, bereavement, or hospitalisation.
-Whitson and colleagues (2016, J Gerontol A) proposed it as a distinct construct from frailty: frailty captures pre-stressor vulnerability, whereas resilience captures the post-stressor recovery trajectory.
-Two people with identical baseline function can show very different recovery slopes after the same insult.
-Resilience is quantified by tracking gait speed, grip strength, ADL scores, or biomarkers over time after a defined stressor, typically with linear mixed models or area-under-recovery-curve approaches.
-High resilience predicts lower mortality and institutionalisation; low resilience identifies people who will benefit most from prehabilitation and targeted rehabilitation interventions.
+In gerontology, physical resilience is your capacity to bounce back after an acute health hit.
+The hit could be an illness, surgery, fall, bereavement, or hospital stay.
+Whitson and colleagues (2016, J Gerontol A) framed it as distinct from frailty.
+Frailty captures your vulnerability before the stressor.
+Resilience captures your recovery after it.
+Two people with identical baseline function can recover very differently from the same insult.
+How do you measure it?
+You track gait speed, grip strength, daily-function (ADL) scores, or biomarkers over time after a defined stressor.
+The math uses mixed models or 'area-under-recovery-curve' methods.
+High resilience predicts lower death and nursing-home risk.
+Low resilience flags the people who would benefit most from prehabilitation and targeted rehab.

 Sources